optimizely/agent/README.md

 Installers and binary archives for most platforms can be downloaded directly from the Go [downloads](https://golang.org/dl/) page.

 ## Running Optimizely from source
-The Optimizely Agent can be started via the following make command:
+Once Go is installed, the Optimizely Agent can be started via the following `make` command:
 ```bash
 make run
 ```